Structural thermokinetic modelling: Metabolic synergies and fluctuations

-${\mathcal S}_{\rm c}(\omega)$ and ${\mathcal S}_{\rm p}(\omega)$ denote the spectral power densities of metabolites and perturbation parameters at circular frequency $\omega$, the symbol $\dag$ indicates the adjoint matrix, and the unscaled first-order spectral response matrices $\RS(\omega)$ and $\RJ(\omega)$ follow from the elasticities \cite{inga:04,lieb:2005}.
-Fluctuations of reaction rates can be treated with an analogous formula.
+${\mathcal S}_{\rm c}(\omega)$ and ${\mathcal S}_{\rm p}(\omega)$ denote the spectral power densities of metabolites and of perturbation parameters at circular frequency $\omega$, the symbol $\dag$ indicates the adjoint matrix, and the unscaled first-order spectral response matrices $\RS(\omega)$ and $\RJ(\omega)$ can be computed from the elasticities \cite{inga:04,lieb:2005}.
+For fluctuations of reaction rates, there is a similar formula.

-Chemical noise is a good example: microscopically, chemical reactions are not continuous processes, as assumed in kinetic models, but discrete random events.
-Under simplifying assumptions, this random dynamics can be described by a Langevin equation, i.e., a kinetic model with additive white noise in the forward and reverse reaction rates \cite{gill:00}.
-The rate fluctuations spread in the network according to the model dynamics, leading to permanent fluctuations of molecule numbers in the macroscopic steady state.
-The prefactor in the noise term scales with the square root of the mean reaction rate (in units of reaction events per second).
-Therefire, noise will play a bigger role for smaller particle numbers, and if the mean rates become too small, the approximation breaks down.
-The fluctuations can be described by Eq.~(\ref{eq:spectraldensity}), setting $E_{p_{l^{*}}} = \sqrt{\frac{v_{l^{*}}}{N_{\rm A} \Omega}}$ (where $*$ marks microscopic fluxes) and ${\mathcal S}_{\rm p}(\omega) = \Imat$, because they originate from white noise (see \cite{lieb:2005}).
+\myparagraph{Chemical noise} An important example of random fluctuations is chemical noise.
+On a microscopic scale, chemical reactions do not run continuously as assumed in kinetic models, but as discrete random events, converting individual molecules.
+The resulting random dynamics can be described by a Langevin equation, i.e.~a kinetic model with additive noise and separate forward and backward rates \cite{gill:00}.
+The fluctuations spread in the network, leading to fluctuations of molecule numbers in the macroscopic steady state.
+In the Langevin equation, the noise term scales with the square root of the mean reaction rate (in units of reaction events per second).
+Therefore, the smaller the particle numbers, the bigger the relative noise.
+If the average rates become very small, the approximation breaks down and a more detailed model with discrete reaction events must be used.
+The fluctuations can be described by Eq.~(\ref{eq:spectraldensity}), setting $E_{p_{l^{*}}} = \sqrt{\frac{v_{l^{*}}}{N_{\rm A} \Omega}}$ (where $*$ marks once-way fluxes) and ${\mathcal S}_{\rm p}(\omega) = \Imat$, because the chemical fluctuations originate from white noise (see \cite{lieb:2005}).
 In practice, the spectral power density of the original noise in reaction $l$ is given by